 Arthritis homeopathy is just one natural remedy that can be helpful.
 Supplements such as SAMe and alternative medicine such as copper bracelets and acupuncture can all help to reduce arthritis pain.
 Changing your diet can also help - find out which foods can help and which to avoid in the diet for arthritis section.

-You can also check out our new book Knee Arthritis: Take Back Control.
-Packed full of great information from exercises to knee replacements and everything in between.
-Available in paperback or on your Kindle from only $3.99/£2.99!
+You can also check out our book Knee Arthritis: Take Back Control.
+It is the top rated book on Knee Arthritis on Amazon with an average user review rating of 4.4/5.
+It's packed full of great information from exercises to knee replacements and everything in between.
+A perfect guide for anyone who is having a knee joint replacement

-1. ASU: Arthritis Today
+1. ASU: Arthritis Foundation

-2. Boswellia: Arthritis Today
+2. Boswellia: Arthritis Foundation

 3. Feverfew: Herb Wisdom

-4. Ginger: Arthritis Today
+4. Ginger: Arthritis Foundation

-5. Evening Primrose Oil: Arthritis Today
+5. Evening Primrose Oil: Arthritis Foundation

 6. Thunder God Vine: Arthritis Today